jaysylvester/citizen/README.md

     })

-By appending `/format/json` to the action URL via JavaScript, we receive a JSON response from the controller and can then parse this response and update the view on the client.
+By using `setRequestHeader()` to set the `Accept` header to `application/json`, we request a JSON response from the controller, which we can then parse and update the view on the client.
 This is a form that provides a good user experience, but still works without JavaScript.

-## Application Event Hooks and the Context Argument
+## Application Event Hooks

-Certain events will occur throughout the life of your citizen application.
-You can act on these application events, execute functions, set directives, and pass the results to the next event or your controller via the `context` argument.
-For example, you might set a custom cookie at the beginning of every new session, or check for cookies at the beginning of every request and redirect the user to a login page if they're not authenticated.
+Certain events will occur throughout the life of your citizen application, or within each request.
+You can act on these  events, execute functions, set directives, and pass the results to the next event or your controller via the `context` argument.
+For example, you might set a cookie at the beginning of every new session, or check for cookies at the beginning of every request and redirect the user to a login page if they're not authenticated.

 To take advantage of these events, include a directory called "hooks" in your app with any or all of following modules and exports:

     app/
+      controllers/
         hooks/
           application.js  // exports start() and error()
           request.js      // exports start() and end()
           response.js     // exports start() and end()
           session.js      // exports start() and end()

 `request.start()`, `request.end()`, and `response.start()` are called before your controller is fired, so the output from those events is passed from each one to the next, and ultimately to your controller via the `context` argument.
-Exactly what they output—content, citizen directives, custom directives—is up to you.
+Exactly what actions they perform and what they output—content, citizen directives, custom directives—is up to you.

 All files and exports are optional. citizen parses them at app start and only calls them if they exist.
 For example, you could have only a request.js module that exports `start()`.

 Here's an example of a request module that checks for a username cookie at the beginning of every request and redirects the user to the login page if it doesn't exist.
 We also avoid a redirect loop by making sure the requested controller isn't the login controller:

-    // app/hooks/request.js
+    // app/controllers/hooks/request.js

-    module.exports = {
+    export const start = (params) => {
-      start: start
-    }

-    function start(params, context) {
-      let redirect = {}
+      let redirect = false

       if ( !params.cookie.username && params.route.controller !== 'login' ) {
         redirect = '/login'